RogerDai2026/Event-Diffusion/README.md

 ## 🚀 Overview

-This repository implements a two-stage **monocular depth estimation** pipeline based on **residual diffusion modeling**, inspired by NVIDIA’s CorrDiff framework:
+This repository implements a two-stage monocular depth estimation pipeline based on residual diffusion modeling, inspired by NVIDIA’s CorrDiff framework:

 1. **Regression UNet**
    A high-capacity U-Net backbone (`SongUNet` / `SongUNetPosEmbd`) is trained with a simple ℓ₂ (MSE) loss to